 Research and studios: Cross-platform storytelling, media philosophy, cinema studies

-Daniel Binns is a screenwriter, producer, and teacher of film and media studies.
+Daniel Binns served as Media Program Manager from 2017 to 2021, and is currently Media Studios Coordinator.
+He is a screenwriter, producer, and teacher of film and media studies.
 His creative practice is primarily short-form drama, observational essay films and smartphone filmmaking, and his theoretical bent is film genre and media philosophy.
 Daniel has produced documentary and lifestyle television across multiple continents and for several networks including Fox Sports and National Geographic.
-He is the author of The Hollywood War Film (Intellect, 2017) and he is currently writing about drone cinematography, the affordances of the vlog, and the changing nature of editing in film.
+He is the author of The Hollywood War Film (Intellect, 2017) and Material Media-Making in the Digital Age (2021), and is currently writing about algorithmic media and creative technologies.

 Research: Cinema and screen studies; film history; film genre; film technologies.

 Associate Professor Adrian Danks has taught an array of Cinema and cultural studies courses at undergraduate and postgraduate levels, and is supervising numerous students at both MA and PhD levels.
 He has edited the internationally recognised journal, Senses of Cinema, and is co-curator of The Melbourne Cinémathèque.

 His research interests include Australian, American and Iranian cinema, home movies, film criticism, auteurism, experimental cinema, found footage and recycled cinema.
 He has published widely in a range of books and journals including, and is currently writing several books including one on the history and practice of home moviemaking in Australia.